 Elizabeth has worked as a producer, editorial and visual researcher, and clearance specialist on numerous award-winning international documentary films and interactive projects that have garnered Emmy, Gemini, CSA, Peabody and Oscar awards.

-A graduate of Queen's University, she has taught documentary research and development at Ryerson University in Toronto and has led research and rights clearance workshops at numerous international conferences and broadcasters.
-They include Realscreen, Documentary Campus, The World Congress of Science & Factual Producers,Impact Media Summit, Sunnyside of the Doc, Archidoc (Femis), Sheffield Docfest, Banff World Media Festival, Hot Docs, the National Film Board of Canada, CTV, Discovery, History Television, ImagineNative, Reel World Film Festival, WIFT International Summit, and the Atlantic and Vancouver International Film Festivals.
+A graduate of Queen's University, she has taught documentary research and development at Ryerson University in Toronto and has led research and rights clearance workshops at numerous international conferences. and broadcasters They include Realscreen, The World Congress of Science & Factual Producers, Sheffield Docfest, Dok Leipzig, Sunnyside of the Doc, Documentary Campus, EDN, Thessaloniki Documentary Festival, Tehran Documentary Festival, Archidoc (Femis), Banff World Media Festival, Hot Docs, the National Film Board of Canada, ImagineNative, WIFT International Summit, and the Atlantic and Vancouver International Film Festivals.

 Throughout her career, Elizabeth has worked for HBO, PBS, the National Film Board of Canada, Canadian Broadcasting Corporation, BBC, Discovery, History Television, CTV, Channel 4, Arte, ZDF, among other international broadcasters and independent production companies.

 Nominated for an Emmy in the Craft of Research and three times for Best Visual Researcher at the FOCAL Awards in the UK, Elizabeth has won the 2017, 2015, and 2014 and 2013 Canadian Screen Award, the 2015 Gemeaux Award, and the 2010 Gemini for Best Visual Research.
 She has won the Yorkton Golden Sheaf award, and was honored with the FOCAL International Lifetime Achievement Award in 2008.